Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

     ```

     > While you can mark the `main()` function as `suspend` in some projects, it may not be possible when integrating with existing code or using a framework.
-    > In that case, check the framework’s documentation to see if it supports calling suspending functions.
+    > In that case, check the framework's documentation to see if it supports calling suspending functions.
     > If not, use [`runBlocking`](#runblocking) to call them by blocking the current thread.
     >
     {style="note"}

-3. Use [`withContext(Dispatchers.Default)`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/with-context.html#) to define a safe entry point for multithreaded concurrent code that runs on a shared thread pool:
+3. Use [`withContext(Dispatchers.Default)`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/with-context.html#) to define an entry point for multithreaded concurrent code that runs on a shared thread pool:

     ```kotlin
-    suspend fun main() = withContext(Dispatchers.Default) {
+    suspend fun main() {
+        withContext(Dispatchers.Default) {
             // Add the coroutine builders here
         }
+    }
     ```

-   > The `withContext()` function is typically used for [context switching](coroutine-context-and-dispatchers.md#jumping-between-threads), but in this example,
+   > The suspending `withContext()` function is typically used for [context switching](coroutine-context-and-dispatchers.md#jumping-between-threads), but in this example,
-   > it also defines a safe entry point for concurrent code.
+   > it also defines a non-blocking entry point for concurrent code.
    > It uses the [`Dispatchers.Default` dispatcher](#coroutine-dispatchers) to run code on a shared thread pool for multithreaded execution.
    >
    > The coroutines launched inside the `withContext()` block share the same coroutine scope, which ensures [structured concurrency](#coroutine-scope-and-structured-concurrency).